sensiml/tensorflow/tensorflow/lite/micro/examples/cwrapper/README.md

-This is a simple project that can be used to generate a library file that can be included in your c projects.
+This is a simple project that can be used to generate a binary or library file that can be included in your c projects.

 Modify the micro_api.cc to suit your specific application.